Pakistan shrine: Custodian fatally stabs 20 devotees, police say

 - Three people hospitalized in critical condition

-Islamabad, Pakistan (CNN)A shrine custodian stabbed and clobbered devotees with clubs early Sunday, killing 20 people and injuring three others in southwestern Pakistan, authorities said.
+Islamabad, Pakistan (CNN)A custodian lured devotees to a shrine in southwestern Pakistan early Sunday, where he stabbed and clobbered them with clubs, killing 20 people, authorities said.

-Abdul Waheed lured some of the shrine's devotees to the shrine in in Punjab province, where he drugged and stripped them before he killed them, said Liaqat Chattah, deputy police commissioner for Sargodha city, where the attack happened.
+An additional three people are hospitalized in critical condition after the attack in Punjab province, said Liaqat Chattah, deputy police commissioner for Sargodha city, where the attack happened.

+Shrine custodian Abdul Waheed drugged and stripped the victims before he killed them, Chattah said.

-He used knives and clubs to attack the devotees before two men and two women fled the shrine and notified police, he said
+He used knives and clubs to attack the devotees before two men and two women fled and notified police, he said

-Waheed was arrested, along with four other suspects, Chattah said.
-He described the suspect as mentally unstable.
+Waheed was arrested, along with four other suspects.
+The police official described the suspect as mentally unstable.

 An investigation is underway.